Subaru Impreza WRX STi upgrading Good Garage Scheme

 Commonly asked questions.

-Will performance upgrades void my warranty?
+Will performance upgrades void my Subaru warranty?

 Warranties are peculiar things with grey areas so be prepared to have a fight on your hands with your main dealer.
 Having said that there is such a thing as the Magnuson-Moss Warranty Act.
 This is the US federal statute that governs warranties on consumer products and although this is an American law you could use the information contained in it to argue your case in this country.
 Basically, it states that your warranty cannot be deemed void because of an aftermarket part (this would include performance upgrades) unless the aftermarket part caused the problem that the warranty claim is about.
 For example, if you fit an aftermarket back box to the exhaust and your shock absorber failed then the manufacturer should not deny your warranty claim because a back box should not affect the suspension.
 However if you fitted an aftermarket high flow performance exhaust and a remapped ECU and your turbo failed the manufacturer could claim that the extra stresses caused by the remap and high flow of air had caused the failure.
 The grey areas come in the form of possible links such as if you fitted the above exhaust and ECU and then you had shock absorber failure the manufacturer may try to claim that the additional performance of the car put additional stresses on the suspension.
 The law looks at what is reasonable to expect and while the law may be on your side, the dealer service department may or may not be.